Irish Brown Soda Bread With Molasses is an easy Irish traditional bread made with whole wheat flour, oats, and molasses.

-Press the dough flat about 2 inches/5cm thick.
+Press the dough flat about two inches/5cm thick.
 Use a sharp knife with a long blade to cut a deep cross on the top.

-Why do we have to cut a cross in the top of the soda breads?
+Why do we have to cut a cross on top of the soda bread?

-Traditionally, a deep cross is cut in the top of the soda bread, giving it its distinctive appearance.
+Traditionally, a deep cross is cut into the top of the soda bread, giving it its distinctive appearance.
 Mothers used to tell their children that the cross allowed the fairies to escape.

-I actually saw a cooking show on TV from Ireland the other day, where the baker was making soda breads with Paul Hollywood and she was explaining the same thing while she was making the cross on top of her bread.
+I actually saw a cooking show on TV from Ireland the other day where the baker was making soda bread with Paul Hollywood, and she was explaining the same thing while she was making the cross on top of her bread.

 The real purpose of the cross is actually to allow the steam to escape during baking, producing a lighter textured bread.